waldyjoe/waldyjoe.github.io/_pages/about.md

   </ul>
 </details>

-## Research
+# Research
 <img src="/images/mapf-demo.gif" title="mapf demo" style="float:right;width:200pt;padding-left:10px;" />
 Recent advances in robotics have laid the foundation for building large-scale multi-agent systems.
 However, how to coordinate the robots intelligently is a difficult problem because the joint-state space increases exponentially with the number of agents.
 To tackle this challenge, I started with one fundamental problem called **Multi-Agent Path Finding (MAPF)**, which is to plan collision-free paths on a graph for a team of agents while minimizing their travel times.
 My research concentrates on developing AI techniques to bridge the gap between MAPF and real-world applications.
 My main contributions are summarized as follows:
 - Improving the scalability of MAPF algorithms:
-  - Developing **symmetry breaking** techniques to speed up optimal and bounded-suboptimal MAPF algorithms.
+  - Developing **symmetry breaking** techniques to reduce the search space.
-  - Introducing **heuristics** to conflict-based search to speed up optimal and bounded-suboptimal MAPF algorithms.
+  - Introducing **informed heuristics** to conflict-based search to guide the search direction.
 - Applying MAPF to various multi-agent systems:
   - Applying MAPF to **automated warehousing**.
   - Applying MAPF to **traffic management**.
   - Applying MAPF to multi-robot systems with **heterogeneous and nonholonomic robots**.

-### Symmetry Breaking for MAPF
+## Symmetry Breaking for MAPF
 <img src="/images/rectangle.png" title="rectangle symmetry" style="float:left;width:250pt;padding-right:10px;" />
 One of the reasons MAPF problems are so hard to solve is due to a phenomena called pairwise path symmetry, which occurs when two agents have many equivalent paths, all of which appear promising, but which are pairwise incompatible because they result in a collision.